dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/K3s/Certificate_with_k3s+traefik/README.md

 I am using the ACME issuer type with DNS01 challenges via Cloudflare.
 This involves me first needing to get an API token from Cloudflare and then providing it to K3s as a Secret resource as <code>api-token</code> of the ClusterIssuer file.

+The benefit of using a ClusterIssuer (over a standard Issuer) will make it possible to create the wildcard certificate in the kube-system namespace that K3s uses for Traefik.
+Also, note that any referenced Secret resources will (by default) need to be in the cert-manager namespace.

+### 4. Create and apply ClusterIssuer